WHATS HOT

 There are a few reasons why you may have difficulty sleeping when newly pregnant, but most of them can only be managed and not completely fixed.
 However, one thing you can control is your sleeping position.

 If you’re having difficulty maintaining the side sleeping position during pregnancy, a great suggestion is to get a maternity pillow.
-These pillows are specifically designed to help pregnant women maintain the side sleeping position, and they can also alleviate early pregnancy sleep problems by providing support for your growing tummy.
+These pillows are specifically designed to help pregnant women maintain the side sleeping position, and they can also alleviate problems by providing support for your growing tummy.

 Previous Article